 R/V Nathaniel B. Palmer is a research ship with icebreaking capability that works throughout the southern ocean.
 R/V Laurence M. Gould is an ice-strengthened research and resupply ship that works in the Antarctic Peninsula area and with Palmer Station, Antarctica.

 What type of clothing is worn in Antarctica?

 Heavily insulated clothing that includes a parka, insulated vest, windproof leggings, thermal boots or mukluks, heavy socks, thermal underwear, cap, balaklava, neck gaiter, various gloves, and goggles.
 For U.S. Antarctic Program participants, the National Science Foundation maintains and issues clothing at centers in Christchurch, New Zealand, and Punta Arenas, Chile.

-What is the Division of Polar Programs?
+What is the Office of Polar Programs?

 What is SCAR?

 SCAR is the Scientific Committee on Antarctic Research, of the International Council of Scientific Unions.
 It is nongovernmental.
 The Polar Research Board, National Research Council is the U.S. adhering body to SCAR; through it the National Science Foundation provides funding for U.S. participation.